rawbee/JSLab/JavaScript101.md

 ## Simple functions

+TODO: Add definition of funcion.
 Functions are declared with the `function` keyword.
 There's no return type and no variable type for the arguments.

 <!-- .incremental -->
 ```javascript